ParallelMaths/parallel/pages/9-17-shilling-thoughts.md

 *	Your score & answer sheet will appear immediately after you hit SUBMIT.
 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

-This week’s Parallellogram is a collection of puzzles to confuse your brain.
-Good luck!

 ## 1. 357,686,312,646,216,567,629,137